BirdFarmer/BinanceRepo/BinanceTestnet/Tools/MultiTesterWindow-Usage.md

 - Progress will be shown in the right panel.
 - After completion, a summary of the latest run appears in the summary section.
 - Results are saved to `results/multi/multi_results.csv` (relative to config location).
+ - Click **Run Backtests** to start batch testing.
+ - Progress will be shown in the right panel; each progress entry is selectable so you can copy lines if needed.
+ - After completion, a rich "Best Run" summary appears in the summary section.
+The summary now includes the run start datetime (when available) and the number of candles tested, plus a short recommendations block.
+ - There's a **Copy Insights** button in the summary panel to copy the full summary to clipboard.
+ - Results are saved to `results/multi/multi_results.csv` (relative to config location).
+The CSV now includes `strategy` and `startUtc` (when available) so runs are self-describing.

 ### 5. View Results
 - Click **Open Results Folder** to open the output directory in Explorer.
 - The CSV contains detailed metrics for each run (win rate, netPnL, expectancy, top/bottom symbols, etc).
+ - Click **Open Results Folder** to open the output directory in Explorer.
+ - The CSV contains detailed metrics for each run (win rate, netPnL, expectancy, top/bottom symbols, etc).
+Newer runs also include `strategy` and `startUtc` columns when that data is available.
+ - The runner writes a small `strategy_insights.json` into the same `results/multi` folder containing a concise "best setup" string per strategy (used by the desktop UI).

 ## JSON Config Structure & Editing